material-components/material-components-ios/howto/tutorial/README.md

 sudo gem install cocoapods
 ~~~

-Navigate to your project's directory and create a `Podfile` by running:
+Navigate to your MDC-Tutorial project's directory and create a `Podfile` by running:

 ~~~
 cd [directory of your project]